 For a list of Illinois Tech institutes and centers, visit the website for the Office of Research.

 Use the below abbreviations, per the AP Style Guide, for states that accompany their cities in lists such as the class notes of IIT Magazine.
 Do not confuse these abbreviations with postal abbreviations, which are used only in address lines in correspondence or in publications when referencing an address.
 Do not abbreviate state names that stand alone in copy or that appear in formal invitations; in those cases, state names should be spelled out.
+Also note in table below that Alaska, Hawaii, Idaho, Iowa, Maine, Texas, and Utah are never abbreviated.

 The following United States and Canadian cities stand alone and do not use state/province designations in body copy.